alexieyizhe/HS_PROJECTS/README.md

 # Kanye Quest

 Kanye Quest is a top down shooter inspired 99% by the pun and 1% by the eccentric hip hop artist.
 This is a game built in Java with the graphics2d library.
-It was created for the ICS4U final project in June of 2017.
+It was created for the ICS4U final project in June of 2017, by Alex Xie in collaboration with Prushoth Vivekanantha.

 ### Features
 * A wide range of weapons (pistols, rocket launchers, bows, etc - even a flamethrower!)
-* Different enemy types (with *pretty rough* pathfinding)
+* Different enemy types (with *admittedly pretty rough* pathfinding)
 * Handcrafted map (with more levels coming later!)
 * Minimap
 * Heads-Up Display